justpinegames/Logi/README.md

 Logi is built on top of foxhole-starling so you’ll need that as well as their dependencies.

+Simplest way to start using Logi is to include the Logi/src/ as a source path in your project.

 Creating (in a Starling Sprite, after it’s added to stage):

     var logConsole:Console = new Console();